Test Case vs Test Scenario: What is the Difference?

-Test case and test scenario are two key components of the software testing process.
-As a part of QA services, these are regularly utilized to support testing efforts and are included in various testing documents.
+Test cases and test scenarios are two key components of the software testing process.
+As a part of QA services, these are regularly used to support testing efforts and are included in various testing documents.

-In this article, we’re going to see the comparison between test case vs test scenario.
-Find out how they vary, what benefits they offer, and more by reading.
+In this article, we will compare test cases and test scenarios.
+Discover how they differ, the benefits they offer, and more by reading on.

 1. What is the Test Case?